Here's where Canadian experts stand on fluoridating drinking water - Canada News

 “Adding fluoride to water should only be considered if scientific evidence clearly demonstrates substantial benefit accompanied by minimal risk.
 And I will leave it up to the policymakers to determine that risk-benefit for a particular community,” Till said.
 She continues to study this subject, recently researching fluoride exposure and maternal thyroid hormone levels.

-Juliet Guichon, a professor at the University of Calgary’s Cumming School of Medicine, co-authored a critique of the study in Wiley Online Library.
-One of the criticisms in the 2023 commentary is that the mother-infant data used in Till's study was a "flawed" way to measure fetal exposure to fluoride.
+Juliet Guichon, a professor at the University of Calgary’s Cumming School of Medicine, co-authored a critique of the study in the journal Community Dentistry and Oral Epidemiology.
+One of the criticisms in the 2024 commentary is that the mother-infant data used in Till's study was a "flawed" way to measure fetal exposure to fluoride.

 In response, Till said she agrees measuring fluoride in maternal urine is a proxy of the fetus' exposure, and that future work will examine this further.